mjbradvica/MediatorBuddy/README.md

 ResponseOptions has every response for any status code in the 100's or 200's.

+> You will need to provide a custom callback for any 300 response.

 #### Detailed Response

 Some ResponseOptions allow you to pass another callback.
 Such in the case of a 201 Created response.